 - Incision and Approach: The surgeon makes a small incision at the front of the neck (anterior approach) to access the cervical spine.

-- Discectomy: The damaged intervertebral disc that compresses the nerve root or spinal cord becomes removed.
+- Discectomy: The removal of a damaged intervertebral disc that compresses the nerve root or spinal cord.
 Sometimes, bone spurs or other sources of compression are also removed.

-- Bone Graft Placement: After removing a disc, a bone graft (either from the patient’s own pelvis or from a donor) or a synthetic spacer is inserted into the empty disc space to promote fusion of the vertebrae.
+- Bone Graft Placement: After the surgeon removes a disc, he will replace the space with a bone graft (either from the patient’s pelvis or from a donor) or a synthetic spacer to promote fusion of the vertebrae.

 Outcomes: